CaseyLadd1/Advanced_Embedded_Final_Project_Zeta/README.md

 video functions.
 The associated responsibilities include determining how to allow our program to read and display graphics from our array, and determining how to allow our board to play music.

+# Week 2 Progress

+The team is continuing to work on the bitmap images, sound, and deadlock prevention required to meet the project specifications.
+In particular, Sarah has taken the lead on developing bitmap image graphics.
+Amid other emergent projects, the other team members are continuing to coordinate with Sarah wherever possible and move forward on this project.